IRS Form 8898 Instructions

 Year of the move exception

-For bona fide resident status matters, an exception exists to the tax home and closer connection tests.
-The form instructions contain exception criteria for the following situations:
+For bona fide resident status matters, an exception exists to the tax home and closer connection tests, based on one of the following:

 • Year of the move to the possession